xistva02/BeatTrackingTCN/README.md

 python train_models.py
 ```

+## Additional information:

+If you have all audio and annotation files (see the paper for details), you should be able to reproduce the results (and evaluate them using evaluation.py) with the scripts provided.

+If you have any questions, feel free to contact me at matej.istvanek@vut.cz.

 ## Acknowledgment:

-If you wish to use information or code from the article or this repository, please, cite the original paper:
+If you wish to use information, code, or models from the article and this repository, please, cite the original paper:

 ```
 @inproceedings{Istvanek_EEICT_Beat_2023,